Seven Dividend-paying Defense Stocks Serving the U.S. Army and Shareholders

 Seven Dividend-paying Defense Stocks Serving the U.S. Army: Northrop Grumman

-Northrop Grumman (NYSE: NOC), a multinational aerospace and defense technology company headquartered in Falls Church, Virginia, is one of the world’s largest weapons manufacturers and military technology providers with 90,000 employees and $30 billion-plus in annual revenue.
+Northrop Grumman (NYSE: NOC), a multinational aerospace and defense technology company headquartered in Falls Church, Virginia, is one of the world’s largest weapons manufacturers and military technology providers with 90,000 employees and upward of $67 billion in 2021 annual revenue, based on the latest information available at press time.
 It also is a recommendation of BofA and has the potential to rise 20-25% in the next 12-18 months compared to the company’s current share price, said Michelle Connell, a former portfolio manager who heads Dallas-based Portia Capital Management.

 Michelle Connell leads Dallas-based Portia Capital Management.

 Increased geopolitical tensions do not look likely to end soon and defense stocks should continue to have an allocation in an investor’s portfolio, Connell counseled.
-Until the “exacerbated pullback” in the markets, defense stocks such as Northrop Grumman had performed very well, she added.
+Until a recent “exacerbated pullback” in the markets, defense stocks like Northrop Grumman had performed well, she added.

-Northrop Grumman stands out from the defense pack, Connell said, partly due to:
+Northrop Grumman stands out from the defense stock pack, Connell told me, partly due to:

--Developing the first B-21 bomber for the Air Force, after the company passed its first round of tests about the efficacy of the bomber that is expected to be released in 2023.
+-Developing the first B-21 bomber for the Air Force, after the company passed its first round of tests about the efficacy of the bomber that is expected to be released for its first flight later in 2023.

 -Preparing next-generation ballistic missile systems under the name of Sentinel.

--Growing three-year revenue and profits strongly, even though sales were weak in the last quarter due to shortages of labor and supply chain issues that could continue into the rest of 2022.
+-Growing three-year revenue and profits strongly, even though sales were weak in the last quarter due to shortages of labor and supply chain issues that may continue.

-Seven Dividend-paying Defense Stocks Serving the U.S. Army Supported by Institutional Buying
+Seven Dividend-paying Defense Stocks Serving the U.S. Army Lifted by Institutions

 “I take some solace in knowing that before the recent pullback, the stock volume and institutional buying for NOC had increased,” Connell said.

 Northrop Grumman’s growth rate may exceed the industry norm with the most profitable production phase of the B-21 Raider program starting in about 10 years and the U.S. Air Force’s Ground Based Strategic Deterrent (GBSD) entering production at the end of this decade.
-The GBSD is the replacement weapon system for the aging LGM-30 Minuteman III intercontinental ballistic missile (ICBM) system.
+The GBSD is the replacement weapon system for the aging LGM-30 Minuteman III intercontinental ballistic missile (ICBM) system, Epstein wrote in a recent research note.

 Potential risks to the stock include possible defense program cost overruns and margin contractions.
-Further stumbles could come from unexpected cancellations to both the company’s commercial and military programs.
+Further stumbles could come from any unexpected cancellations to both the company’s commercial and military programs, Epstein added.

 Chart courtesy of www.stockcharts.com

-Seven Dividend-paying Defense Stocks Serving the U.S. Army Cannot Safeguard China from COVID
+Seven Dividend-paying Defense Stocks Serving the U.S. Army Face COVID Risk

 The number of COVID-19 cases has reached a record high in mainland China, according to the European Centre for Disease Prevention and Control (ECDC).
-However, cases in China reportedly have fallen in recent weeks, but possibly due to reduced availability of tests to detect cases.
+However, cases in China reportedly have fallen in recent weeks, but possibly because of a lack of sufficient COVID tests, according to news reports.

-China has been accused of lacking transparency since the virus emerged in late 2019.
-Critics contend China may not be sharing data about evolving strains and fresh outbreaks.
+China has been accused by some Western public health officials of lacking transparency since the virus emerged in late 2019.
+Critics contend China may not be sharing data about evolving strains that could spark fresh outbreaks elsewhere.

 Seven Dividend-paying Defense Stocks Serving the U.S. Army as COVID Cases Surge

-Ukraine’s President Volodymyr Zelensky’s secret Dec.
-21 flight to Washington, D.C., allowed him to speak face-to-face with U.S. President Joe Biden to advocate for needed military equipment to defend effectively against Russia’s continuing attacks.
-Zelensky’s address to a joint session of Congress that evening appears to have swayed many U.S. lawmakers.
-The surprise visit marked Zelensky’s first international trip since Russia’s invasion.
+Ukraine’s President Volodymyr Zelensky’s unannounced Dec.
+21 flight to Washington, D.C., allowed him to meet with U.S. President Joe Biden to advocate for needed military equipment to defend effectively against Russia’s continuing attacks.
+Zelensky’s address to a joint session of Congress that evening appears to have swayed many U.S. lawmakers to support funding for his embattled country.
+The visit marked Zelensky’s first international trip since Russia’s invasion.

-Even though Russia’s leaders describe their attack of Ukraine launched on Feb.
-24 as a “special military operation,” its soldiers are intensifying their assault of the Ukrainian city of Bakhmut.
-One of Russia’s military leaders claimed his troops had gained control of a key nearby city in eastern Ukraine called Soledar.
+Even though Russia’s leaders describe their attack of Ukraine, launched on February 24, 2022, as a “special military operation,” its soldiers are intensifying their assault of the Ukrainian city of Bakhmut.
+One of Russia’s military leaders claimed his troops had gained control of a key city, Soledar, nearby in eastern Ukraine.

-Secretary of Defense Lloyd Austin recently cautioned that time is short for the United States and other Western countries to provide Ukraine with the advanced weapons it needs prior to a stepped-up Russian offensive in the spring.
-Ukraine not only needs the weapons but training in how to use them.
+Secretary of Defense Lloyd Austin recently cautioned that time is short for the United States and other Western countries to provide Ukraine with needed advanced weapons prior to a stepped-up Russian offensive in the spring.
+Ukraine’s soldiers also will require training to use the weapons it receives, Secretary Austin added.

-The Ukraine Defense Contact Group, a group of U.S.-assembled defense ministers, announced major new commitments of weapons, including an additional $2.5 billion of Bradley fighting vehicles, Stryker vehicles and other important military equipment.
-Both the United States and Germany thus far have been unwilling to provide their best battlefield tanks.
+The Ukraine Defense Contact Group, consisting of U.S.-assembled defense ministers, announced major new commitments of weapons, including an additional $2.5 billion of Bradley fighting vehicles, Stryker vehicles and other important tanks and military equipment.
+Both the United States and Germany thus far have resisted requests to provide their best battlefield tanks.

 Paul Dykewicz